Why I love this super simple cucumber and mint salad

 Why this cucumber mint salad is a part of my mindful eating plan.

 - This salad has no additives or sugar loaded dressings.
 It is simply veggies, olive oil, and a bit of mint!
 Additional sugars can lead to unwanted side effects like hormone imbalances.
-If you want to learn more about how your food creates imbalances in your hormones, here is a great read on that!
-I also have free three-day hormonal diet plan you can use to kick off your healthy eating.
-Get it here!

 - Mint also has wonderful benefits for the body, it can help reduce abdominal pain as well as treat irritable bowel syndrome without producing side effects, and it tastes delicious.
 Mint adds a fresh and interesting flavor to foods.
 Try a pinch when cooking chicken or other dishes to change up the taste a bit.
 Mint is also great to grow in your own herb garden.
 Just don’t let it get direct sun or dry out!